Are you looking to be your own boss? Tired of clocking in for the typical 9-5?

 It may take you a decent amount of time just to complete the application and gather all of the documents needed.

-Then the bank runs their analysis, which will take even more time (assuming you have sent in everything they need)
+Then the bank runs its analysis, which will take even more time (assuming you have sent in everything they need)

 It then has to go to underwriting and the SBA itself for approval.